DeboraOliver/Chi-square/README.md

 ### i) Library(redcapAPI)

 This project uses data from REDCap.
 The package redcapAPI contain functions such as exportfields(), exportevents() that allows to choose between different events, or moments, in a clinical trial.
-For this project only two functions will be important: redcapConnection(), that requires a url and a token, exportRecords() to bring patient's records.
-However, without redcapAPI a csv file with data exported from REDCap could be used as a source.
+For this project only two functions will be important: redcapConnection(), that requires url and token, exportRecords() to bring patient's records.
+However, an alternative to redcapAPI would be a csv file with data easily exported from REDCap.

 ``` r
 source("token.txt")